-Foreign buyers have mainly focused on potential investments in Helsinki’s metropolitan areas, and interest has shifted from the traditional asset classes of offices, retail and logistics to healthcare and residential, says Ujanen.
+Foreign buyers have mainly focused on potential investments in Helsinki’s metropolitan areas, and interest has shifted from the traditional asset classes of offices, retail and logistics to healthcare and residential, says Lehtonen.
 The number of domestic property funds has also grown, and these funds prefer to invest in smaller properties around growing university cities.
-On the other hand, local pension funds and insurance companies tend to seek investments through joint ventures in the bigger Finnish cities.
+On the other hand, local pension funds have sold several secondary portfolios and tend to seek investments only in the biggest cities as well as through joint ventures outside of Finland.”

-“Even though yields in Finland are historically at their lowest levels ever, pricing remains attractive vis-à-vis most Western European countries,” says Ujanen.
+“Even though yields in Finland are historically at their lowest levels ever, pricing remains attractive vis-à-vis most Western European countries,” says Lehtonen.

 With strong consumer confidence and growing employment, the outlook for the retail market is also positive, although rental values are currently tenant-friendly, particularly for larger units, due to the development of new shopping centres.

 Elsewhere, Denmark is also expected to post record commercial real estate transaction volumes.
 Investment volume is projected to reach Danish Krone (DKK) 80 billion (US$13 billion) this year, compared with DKK 64 billion in 2016.